Ecovacs Deebot OZMO 950

 Yes.
 If you want to completely automate vacuuming and mopping in your home, and you’re willing to spend a bit of extra dough to do so, the Ecovacs Deebot OZMO 950 won’t disappoint.

-- Amazon rolls in with huge discounts on these Ecovacs robot vacuums
+- Best Buy rolls in with killer discounts on Ecovacs robot vacuums